Support Us Button Widget

 Dowden House

-Located at 429 N. Broadway St., this Second Empire-style home has all the haunted elements — a shingled mansard roof lined with widow’s walk + a prominent, centered tower.
+Located at 429 N. Broadway St., this Second Empire-style home has all the haunted elements — a shingled mansard roof lined with a widow’s walk + a prominent, centered tower.
 Inside, the sprawling rooms, a notable feature of Victorian-era homes, are filled with original ornate woodwork and decorative wallpaper.
 If the Addams family lived in Lexington, this would absolutely be where they lived.

 Ghost sightings: Supposedly, the ghost of Major William W. Dowden, who was elected county sheriff in 1866, is still hanging around.